LIMITED SPACE LEFT FOR IMMEDIATE ENROLMENT.

 What about homework?

-Children will be assigned reading and writing exercises.
-Additionally they will be provided with math repetition exercises.
+Children may be assigned reading and writing exercises.
+Additionally they may be provided with math repetition exercises.
 Ideally children should be reading about 45-60 minutes a day while they are at home.
 No major assignments will be sent home.
 Projects will be completed at Brick Labs with the assistance of their instructors.

 What if we choose to withdraw?